ktch/ktch.github.com/_posts/2013-02-05-ibm-selectric-ii.md

 We haven't done many product films yet, and it's something we'd like to get more into, and so this was an exercise for us and a demonstration for potential clients.

-Hope this is as fun for you to watch as it was foror us to make.
+Hope this is as fun for you to watch as it was for us to make.